“Because it was their custom to eat garlic, the Jews referred to themselves as “garlic eaters.’ ” (Talmud Bavli. Nedarim. 31a)

 For a sous-vide steak set the bath to the target temperature to cook the seasoned steaks in.
 Here too, finish in a pan as above or in a deep fryer (400°F/204°C) to form a perfect crust.

 - Let the steak(s) rest for at least as long as it took you to sear them, or until the internal temperature has dropped back to where it was when you took it out of the pan.
 (For example, a medium-rare steak is ready to be cut when it’s cooled down to 125°F/52°C.)

-- In a blender, mix the roasted garlic with 100ml (1/3+1/8 cup) of the olive oil you used to roast the garlic in, along with salt, hot paprika, and the juices from the steak and water.
-This mix should total 100ml (1/3+1/8 cup).
+- In a blender, mix the roasted garlic with 100ml (1/3+1/8 cup) of the olive oil you used to roast the garlic in, along with salt and hot paprika.
+Add another 100ml (1/3+1/8 cup) in total of the juices from the steak and water.
 Blend until the emulsion forms and is completely homogenized.
 Season to taste!

 - Meanwhile, roast the potatoes: Shake the potatoes and the matzo meal in a bowl until coated.
 Quickly fry the potatoes in a pan large enough to accommodate them in one layer until browned.

 - Serve with the garlic sauce and potatoes (traditionally, on an oval-shaped plate with the potatoes on a separate plate, so as not to smother them in the sauce).